make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [RoelDU](https://github.com/RoelDU) for assisting with support for Mirabella Genio Pixel oval lights.
 - [toposilva](https://github.com/toposilva) for assisting with support for 1CH dimmer modules.
 - [Pel1can111](https://github.com/Pel1can111) for assisting with support for Timeguard WFPIR motion light controller.
+- [ShiGhost](https://github.com/ShiGhost) for assisting with support for Keyun RGB chandelier fans.